 Former trustee and longtime tournament committee member Gail Paine said that originally, the focus of the fundraising was on hospital equipment.

 "When we started out, it was specifically to raise funds that were needed but which were not included in the hospital budget.
 I remember one year the doctors needed to expand the hospital medical library.
 In those days, no one had iPads, so I remember (former longtime hospital executive director Gary Poquette) was very happy that we could do that," said Paine.
 "I think the first year we bought an Isolette, an incubator for premature infants.
 Another year, we bought defibrillators to be placed in schools and public places in the valley."

 Diane Snow, MD – former president of Memorial’s Medical staff; with Dr. Alan Goldenhar

-In recent years, Kathy Bennett, Memorial Hospital's vice president of community relations and development, and fellow golf committee member Mary Vigeant, APRN, have worked to develop programs that teach healthy lifestyles with local youth.
+In recent years, Kathy Bennett, who served as Memorial Hospital's vice president of community relations and development, and fellow golf committee member Mary Vigeant, APRN, worked to develop programs that teach healthy lifestyles with local youth.

-In recognition of its 35th anniversary, the event is honoring its founders and long time supporters as honorary committee members, without whom the event would not be possible.
-Those include:
+In recognition of its 35th anniversary, the event honored its founders and long time supporters as honorary committee members, without whom the event would not be possible.
+Those included:

 • Honorary Co-Chairs - Joanne Sutton and Dan Jones